Skip to main content

 MetricKindUnitAttributesDescription

-coral.query.durationHistogramsstatus=ok|errorQuery execution latency in seconds.
+coral.query.durationHistogramsstatus=ok|error, operation=execute_sql|explain_sqlSQL execution and explain latency in seconds.

-coral.query.rowsHistogram{rows}status=okRows returned per successful query.
+coral.query.rowsHistogram{rows}status=ok, operation=execute_sqlRows returned per successful SQL execution.

 Distributed tracing